MrMirtel21/DummyTDDExample/README.md

 # DummyTDDExample
-Dummy TDD example for the Pluralsight Course Test Driven Development in C# 8
+Dummy TDD example for the Pluralsight Course Test Driven Development in .NET 3.1